sdee/variant_search/README.md

 # Introducting Variant Search #

 Variant Search is a tool for searching for genetic variants using gene name.
-The key feature is auto-suggest which aids the user by offering a list of gene name suggestions based on what has been typed.
+The key feature, auto-suggest, aids the user by offering a list of gene name suggestions based on what has been typed.
 When submitted, this tool displays a tabular list of variants for the query gene.

 # Quickstart #